Alley Cats Guild/Net Game Club

 - Victoria's Secret Compartment: Ako pulls out her cellphone while taking a bath with the other girls when she tries to call Hideki in episode nine.
 The other girls immediately wonder how she managed to have it on her despite being nearly naked at the time.

-- White Mage: Ako is the healer, though she's not particularly good at it and often gets distracted when Rusian needs help.
+- White Magician Girl: Ako plays the healer cleric of her party, though she's not particularly good at it and often gets distracted when Rusian needs help.

 - Yandere: Downplayed increasingly as the series goes on, and taken as proof that the club is working to an extent: Ako is obsessed with Rusian, clinging to him in and out of school, despises non-gamers and is very distressed to see him with girls she does not know.
 She even attacks Saitou-sensei after she realizes she is the "Nekohime" who broke Rusian's heart, but with a toy prop rather than an actual weapon.
 By the time Sette shows up as potential competition, however, Ako "only" spends a day at home playing Legendary Age with the implication of living inside the game forever; it's a minor improvement!

 Voiced by: Inori Minase (Japanese) and Jad Saxton (English, Akane) / Masaya Matsukaze (Japanese) and Josh Grelle (English, Schwein)